310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 But are we doing something school-based this time…?
 You never mentioned this before…?

-If we’re gonna perform on some school campus, then a mascot character based on stationary… or something else that matches a school, might be a nice idea… Is it possible to make one, Anzu-san…?
+If we’re gonna perform on some school campus, then a mascot character based on stationery… or something else that matches a school, might be a nice idea… Is it possible to make one, Anzu-san…?
 {% endbubble %}

 {% bubble Midori blushsquint %}